 Reliability / Endurance / Soak Tests

-Testing the software with an increasing set of data (Near to the software limitation), the main goal is to see that the software can handle such loads without having any side effects (unexpected crashes, memory leaks, bottlenecks Etc.).
+Testing the software with an increasing set of data (Near to the software limitation), the main goal is to see that the software can handle such loads without any side effects (unexpected crashes, memory leaks, bottlenecks, etc.).

-Testing the software performance while increasing the volume of users/environment and determine how the software will adjust to the growing scale.
+Testing the software performance while increasing the volume of users/environment and determining how the software will adjust to the growing scale.

-Testing the software under load that exceeds the system limitation, the main goal is to cause system failures, analyze the crash, and determine the way that the software recover in case of such failure.
+Testing the software under load that exceeds the system limitation, the main goal is to cause system failures, analyze the crash, and determine how the software recover in case of such failure.

-Testing that the software corresponding to failures while involving two or more physical nodes, in this type of test, we need to validate that in case of failure the users can continue with their work, and the application data/services are moved to the available “Active” node.
+Testing that the software corresponds to failures while involving two or more physical nodes, we need to validate that in case of failure, the users can continue with their work, and the application data/services are moved to the available “Active” node.

 Testing the application redundancy mechanism in case of load, the main goal is to determine the effectiveness of the balancing system.

 Testing the application with different amounts of data, the main goal here is to understand the limits of our application and demonstrate how a specific amount of data can affect the predefined requirements.